Kotlin/kotlinx-kover/docs/offline-instrumentation/index.md

 Calling these methods is allowed only after all tests are completed.
 If the method is called in parallel with the execution of the measured code, the coverage value is unpredictable.

 See [example](#example-of-using-the-api).

+## Logging
+`org.jetbrains.kotlinx:kover-offline` has its own logging system.

+By default, error messages are saved to a file in the working directory with the name `kover-offline.log`.
+To change the path to this file, pass the `kover.offline.log.file.path` system property with new path.

 ## Examples